The Church of Jesus Christ of Latter-day Saints in Texas

 The Church of Jesus Christ of Latter-day Saints in Texas refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Texas.
 Official church membership as a percentage of general population was 1.13% in 2007 and 1.21% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey in both years, roughly 1% of Texans self-identify themselves most closely with the LDS Church.

 Texas has the 5th most members of the LDS Church in the United States, and the most members east of the Rocky Mountains.
 The LDS Church is the 6th largest denomination in Texas.

 History

+1844 consideration for Latter Day Saint settlement

+Increased persecution around Nauvoo in 1844 led Joseph Smith to consider relocating the church outside the borders of the United States.
+The Republic of Texas, along with other areas in the western United states, were considered by Smith as a place where the church members would be able to peacefully practice their religion.
+That year, Smith started negotiations with Sam Houston, president of the Republic of Texas, for the southern and western portions of Texas to be the future home of the Latter Day Saints.
+Smith sent Lucien Woodworth to Austin to meet with Houston.

+After Smith's death, negotiations with Houston were abandoned.

 2008 Hurricane Ike

 In response to Hurricane Ike in 2008, members of the LDS Church across Texas and other parts of the country volunteered relief and service.

 Total LDS Church response to Hurricane Ike included: